 The feathers help Josh remain “safe from unpredictable and scary auditory stimulation,” Jent says.
 “The exciting thing about the feathers falling is that while he knows they’re going to fall, there is a variety each time it happens.”

 The falling feathers are also highly theatrical, visually, and there can be multiple interpretations of their meaning by play’s end.
 The script is full of magical surprises that won’t be given away here.

-Talkbacks with local autism professionals in productions around the country give voice to a community underexposed, and expand audience engagement efforts, luring new theatergoers.
+Talkbacks with local autism professionals in productions around the country give voice to a community underexposed.
 Jent herself appeared at talkbacks during the recent Meadow Brook Theatre run in Rochester, MI.

 Travis Walter, artistic director of Meadow Brook, says, “My goal was always to spread awareness about autism and the need for programs, research, and help for families, but I didn’t realize how completely the audiences would open their hearts and accept this family on stage into their own.
 We received standing ovations every night, which is a rarity, and the audience frequently stayed around in the lobby for a good 40 minutes to talk about autism, share their own stories, and find out ways that they could help in the community.
 It truly was a rewarding production.
 Word of mouth in the community was a big seller for the show, as it’s a hard show to market.
 Many people who were buying tickets had told us that they had heard about the show from someone who had already seen it.”

 Of the script’s creation, Jent confesses, “It’s a piece that I had started writing many years earlier but had hit a dead end.
 Then I started to write a non-fiction essay about parenting a teen son with severe autism, but it kept turning into dialogue.
 Strangely, I was resistant to writing a play, but when I finally granted myself permission to write a play that wasn’t my life — but drew upon my life — it wrote itself pretty quickly.”